bsalgadoa/AdventOfCode/README.md

    * AoC is a great way to practice and learn, and the stars you get, mean that you really worked for that.
    * I'm sharing my approaches to show my effort as a self-learner and also to possibly help another person like me!

-Now that you'll not use them to cheat :)
+Now that you'll not use them to cheat
 <br>..I'm always learning so if you have a better approach or solution, I would love to hear it and learn from you!

 Feel free to check them out and reach me!
 <br>@bsalgadoa

+Update: I took a break from these challenges to focus on my Master's degree.
+I'll be back soon.